 Zero2IPO Ventures and the Registered Shareholder, namely Zero2IPO Group, entered into an exclusive option agreement with Beijing Huchuang on June 24, 2020 (the "Exclusive Option Agreement"), pursuant to which Beijing Huchuang (or its designee) has an irrevocable and exclusive right to purchase from the Registered Shareholder all or any part of its equity interests in Zero2IPO Ventures, and an irrevocable and exclusive right to purchase from Zero2IPO Ventures all or any part of its assets at a minimal price required by the relevant government authorities or PRC laws.
 To the extent permitted by applicable PRC laws and regulations, the Registered Shareholder and/or Zero2IPO Ventures shall return the amount of purchase price they have received in full to Beijing Huchuang.
-At Beijing Huchuang's request, the Registered Shareholder and/or assets to Beijing Huchuang (or its designee) after Beijing Huchuang exercises its this option.
+At Beijing Huchuang's request, the Registered Shareholder and/or Zero2IPO Ventures will promptly and unconditionally transfer their respective equity interests and/or assets to Beijing Huchuang (or its designee) after Beijing Huchuang exercises its this option.
 The Exclusive Option Agreement will not terminate until the purchased equity interests and/or the acquired assets have been transferred to Beijing Huchuang (or its designee) in accordance with the Exclusive Option Agreement.
 However, Beijing Huchuang has the right to unilaterally and unconditionally terminate the Exclusive Option Agreement at any time in written notice.